distantmagic/paddler/README.md

     --reverseproxy-port 8080
 ```

+`management-host` and `management-port` in agents should be the same as in the load balancer.

 You can enable dashboard to see the status of the agents with
 `--management-dashboard-enable=true` flag.
 If enabled it is available at the
 management server address under `/dashboard` path.